CirroBuild/FrostiDocs/blog/2021-02-05-questdb-release-5-0-6-postgres-wire.md

 ## Error prevention when disk full

 Even better than good error reporting is error prevention!
-This fix enhances the the resilience of the system by preventing data loss in QuestDB instances if disk space unexpectedly runs out.
+This fix enhances the resilience of the system by preventing data loss in QuestDB instances if disk space unexpectedly runs out.

 ## See the full release